-If no exception is raised, the instruction pointed to by the cursor field of the capability in pc is fetched and executed.
-The cursor field of the capability in pc is then incremented by 4 (i.e., cursor += 4).
+If no exception is raised, the instruction pointed to by pc.cursor is fetched and executed.
+The pc.cursor is then incremented by 4 (i.e., pc.cursor += 4).

 2.5.
 Added Registers

 The Capstone-RISC-V ISA adds the following registers: